sukuncheng/job_submit_panel/note.md

 8. discard: add damage to Moorings.nc
 9. Tune factors (R, K, inflation, localisation radii) in enkf
 10. implement Ali's changes
+11. change step 5 to online data transfer with save/read on at the end/beginning of simulations.
+12. retrieve subdomain charged by each processor by index, to apply the correct perturbation